-"Other Intellectual Property." means all rights, title or interest in, under or in respect of: (i) published and unpublished works of authorship and copyrights therein, and all applications, registrations, and renewals in connection therewith; (ii) software, data, databases and compilations of information; and (iii) inventions (whether patentable or not), formulas, processes, developments, technology, trade secrets and know-how.
+"Other Intellectual Property." means all rights, title or interest in, under or in respect of: (i) published and unpublished works of authorship and copyrights therein, and all applications, registrations, and renewals in connection therewith; (ii) software, data, databases and compilations of information; (iii) registered or unregistered Trademarks; and (iv) inventions (whether patentable or not), formulas, processes, developments, technology, trade secrets and know-how.